surajwate/pyside6-exercises/notes2.md

 You can store the current state of a widget in a Python variable.
 You can either store these values as individual variables or use a dictionary if you prefer.
 In example we store the checked value of our button in a variable called button_is_checked on self.

+You can use this same pattern with any PySide6 widgets.
+If a widget does not provide a signal that sends the current state, you will need to retrieve the value from the widget directly in your handler.
+In example we're checking the checked state in a pressed handler.

+**.isChecked()** returns the check state of the button.